 2.45 - 3 pm / Break.

-3 - 3.20 pm / Presentations: Groups will share their analyses of social media platforms (3-5 minutes per group, depending on the amount of groups).
+3 - 3.30 pm / Presentations: Groups will share their analyses of social media platforms (3-5 minutes per group, depending on the number of groups).

-3.20 - 3.50 pm / Discussion: We will cluster the social media platforms on the emerging map by affinity, based on the parameters used in the analysis.
-Taking the map as a starting point, we will discuss the current state of social media based design and research.
-We will also speculate future directions in this methodological space.
+3.30 - 3.50 pm / Discussion: We will cluster the social media platforms on the emerging map by affinity, based on the parameters used in the analysis.
+Taking the map as a starting point, we will discuss the current state of social media-based design and research.
+We will also speculate on future directions in this methodological space.
 We will ask ourselves questions such as: Are we making use of the full potential of current social media for research and design?
 What might be design/research needs that are not covered by current platforms?
-What should be the next moves in social media based methods research?
+What should be the next moves in social media-based methods research?

 3.50 - 4 pm / Future work: We will propose our agenda for moving forward with this line of research, and invite participants to join and propose new interventions.